- Andrew Beagrie – Grade 5 Homeroom Teacher

 Being from Southern California, Jose is a natural foodie who enjoys tasting foods from different parts of the world.
 He also enjoys outdoor activities including hiking, sightseeing, and occasional beach trips.
 In addition, he appreciates time with family, watching the latest blockbuster movie, or simply reading at home.

 Jose is excited to be part of the BCIS community as he continues to develop his trade and explore this wonderful city!

-Elizabeth is from North Carolina, USA and was educated at the University of North Carolina, Wilmington.
+Elizabeth is proudly from Topsail Island, North Carolina (USA) and was educated at the University of North Carolina - Wilmington.
 She received her Bachelor’s Degree in Child Psychology, her Teaching Licensure in Elementary Education, and her Master’s Degree in Elementary Education.

 Linda has taught at Beijing international schools since 2011.
 She got her Bachelor’s in Child Development from Michigan State University with a language arts specialization and an early childhood endorsement.
 Throughout the years, she has been the lead teacher in Nursery and Grades 1-6 classrooms.

 Linda grew up in a bilingual and bicultural household and attended international school in Taiwan.
 Because of her personal experience as a student in the international school system, she is especially passionate about her work here at BCIS.
 She really enjoys learning more about multilingualism and language acquisition.